 To distress the paint and reveal some of the wood, I used a scrubber sponge and water.
 I added water to a small bowl and soaked the sponge.
 Then I squeezed most of the water from the sponge.

 Starting with the scrubber side, I gently rubbed in a circular motion and then wiped the painted surface with the soft sponge side.
-This will revealed the wood finish under the paint.
+This will reveal the wood finish under the paint.
 You will need to play with this until you get the look you want.
 If you happen to remove too much paint, no worries.
-Simply roll back over the area with the paint and allow to dry and restart the process again.
+Simply roll back over the area with the paint and allow it to dry and restart the process again.

-The is the easiest way to distress your furniture.
+This is the easiest way to distress your furniture.
 Less mess and you don’t have to worry about breathing in all that dust.
-Wise Owl Chalk Synthesis Paint is non toxic and has no odor.
+Wise Owl Chalk Synthesis Paint is non-toxic and has no odor.
 When I’m working in the studio, it’s easy to be taken over by the harsh fumes from other products.
 It’s a great paint to use indoors.

 Once I had completed the look I wanted with the wet distressing, I allowed the paint to dry again.
-With a 22o grit sandpaper, I went back and lightly sanded the whole piece and focused on the wood showing through the painted areas.
+With a 220 grit sandpaper, I went back and lightly sanded the whole piece and focused on the wood showing through the painted areas.

 After sanding, the painted surface was wiped down with a damp cotton cloth to remove any remaining dust.
 After drying, I applied 1 coat of natural furniture wax.
 Using the round wax brush, I applied it in a circular motion and then smooth it with the brush.
 After drying, buff with a soft cotton cloth.

 The Results Are Stunning

 Oh ya, the clay pot in the photo above… this was also painted with Wise Owl Chalk Synthesis Paint.
 Watch how I created this drippy finish with a spray bottle of water in the video below.

 Wise Owl Furniture Salve